The Cost of App Design and Determining Factors

 This is an extensive phase.
-Each step of this phase is as crucial as the development phase and involves two main app elements, UX and UI.
+Each phase step is as crucial as the development phase and involves two main app elements, UX and UI.

-Both these processes are inclusive to the app and have an impact on the overall cost of design.
+Both these processes are inclusive of the app and impact the overall cost of design.

-As you go over this article, you will know how and why the process increases app design cost.
+As you review this article, you will know how and why the process increases app design costs.

-You will also know which is the best place to get your job done.
+You will also know the best place to get your job done.

 Factors that influence the cost of app design